salesforcecli/plugin-flow/messages/flags.md

 - RunLocalTests — All tests in your org are run, except the ones that originate from installed managed and unlocked packages.
 - RunAllTestsInOrg — All tests are run.
 The tests include all tests in your org, including tests of managed packages.
+- RunSpecifiedTests - Only the tests that you specify with the --tests flag are run.

 # flags.class-names.summary